Gut Health for Women: From Probiotics to Hormones, Mood & Metabolism

 If you’ve ever wondered whether taking probiotics could actually make a difference for your gut, you’re not alone.
 The truth is, probiotics can help but the benefits depend on the specific strain and your individual needs.
 Here’s what science tells us so far:

-Digestive comfort: Lactobacillus rhamnosus GG and Bifidobacterium longum have been shown in RCTs to ease IBS symptoms and even modestly reduce stress-related digestive discomfort.
+Digestive comfort: Lactobacillus rhamnosus GG and Bifidobacterium longum have been shown in RCTs to ease IBS symptoms and may even modestly reduce stress-related digestive discomfort.

 Metabolic outcomes: Some strains may offer small improvements in glucose regulation and body composition, although these effects are usually modest and highly strain-specific.